clequemarlain/Kelly_Mechanism/README.md

 _"Learning to Bid in Proportional Allocation Auctions with Budget Constraints."_

 👉 [Access the report on HAL](https://hal.archives-ouvertes.fr/hal-XXXXXXX) <br>
-*(replace with your actual link)*

 ---

 ## 🔍 Problem Scope

 The **Kelly Mechanism** addresses resource allocation in settings such as edge networks, where multiple agents (players) compete for a shared resource by bidding.
 Each agent seeks to maximize a utility function under budget and resource constraints.

 This project focuses on the study and simulation of **distributed learning dynamics** in such strategic, multi-agent environments.